dhanujtomar/MERN-One/README.md

 - Contains RestAPIs to transport data

 > [!Note]
 > Change URI present in `.env` file to your MongoDB URI.
-Here I have used atlas
+Here I have used MongoDB Atlas